andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 value of type `'b` (`Some(b)`), or might fail to produce a value (`None`).
 In terms of "effects" we can say that this function has the "effect" of being unable to produce a value in some, or possibly all cases.
-This isn't a "side effect" like writing to STDOUT or reading the system time, but we'll soon see that these things are not so dissimilar.
+This isn't a "side effect" like writing to STDOUT or reading the system time, but a behavior of the function where we're no longer just mapping inputs to nice and clean outputs.
+It turns out that traditional side effects are not so dissimilar from these types of effectful values, but that's a fairly large subject to get into.

 How about the function `'a => Result.t('b, 'e)`?
 Here we can observe the "effect" of possible failure - the function can either succeed and produce a